2024–2025 SAG-AFTRA video game strike: Background

 With generative AI becoming more sophisticated in the early 2020s, game developers have seen potential to reduce labor costs by substituting AI for human performers.
 Additionally, mass layoffs in the video game industry from 2023 onwards have led to concerns about the future sustainability of game development, as this led to the cancellation of several game projects and shutdown of several studios.
 AI has been explored as one solution to mitigate the rising development costs of games, including costs associated with hiring voice-over and motion capture actors.
 Backstage said unionized voice actor may make $450–2000 per day.
 While AI could potentially reduce or even eliminate these costs, this has also led to significant concerns from video game actors of all sectors, including unwanted replication of voice and likeness, job security, and lack of compensation.

 In November 2022, the Interactive Media Agreement expired and was subsequently extended on a monthly basis.
-On September 1, 2023, the SAG-AFTRA National Board voted to send the video game strike authorization vote to its members, and on September 25, the results showed the authorization passed with 98.32% voting in favor.
+On September 1, 2023, the SAG-AFTRA National Board voted to send the video game strike authorization vote to its members, and on September 25, the authorization passed with 98.32% voting in favor.
 Months of negotiations were held between SAG-AFTRA and major video game companies such as Activision, Blindlight, Electronic Arts (EA), Epic Games, Insomniac, Take-Two Interactive, Disney Character Voices and Warner Bros.
 Games without results.

 In January 2024, SAG-AFTRA announced an agreement with Replica Studios for voice model replicas in video game.
-The agreement included requirements for consent for any new project, safe storage of voice model replicas, time limit for replica usage without further payment and usage transparency.
+The agreement included requirements for consent for any new project, safe storage of voice model replicas, time limits for replica usage without further payment, and usage transparency.